cap-js/mcp-server/README.md

 ## Support, Feedback, Contributing

-This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/cap-js/mcp-server/issues).
+This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.tools.sap/cap/cds-mcp/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

-## Security / Disclosure

-If you find any bug that may be a security problem, please follow our instructions at [in our security policy](https://github.com/cap-js/mcp-server/security/policy) on how to report it.
-Please do not create GitHub issues for security-related doubts or problems.

-## Code of Conduct

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone.
-By participating in this project, you agree to abide by its [Code of Conduct](https://github.com/cap-js/.github/blob/main/CODE_OF_CONDUCT.md) at all times.

-## Licensing

-Copyright 2025 SAP SE or an SAP affiliate company and mcp-server contributors.
-Please see our [LICENSE](LICENSE) for copyright and license information.
-Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/cap-js/mcp-server).